Ziauddin University

 Genetics of Mortality in Critical Care (GenOMICC) in Pakistan

-Ziauddin University is the coordinating center for other GenOMICC sites achieving 299 successful enrollments as of September 2024.
+Ziauddin University is the coordinating centre for other GenOMICC sites, achieving 299 successful enrollments as of September 2024.

 https://genomicc.org/countries/pakistan/